GoogleCloudPlatform/iap-gcip-web-toolkit/README.md

 ### Build your own Authentication UI

-The `gcip-iap-js` library defines an interface that can be implemented to handle UI customizations for various scenarios dealing with sign-in and sign-out flows:
+The `gcip-iap` library defines an interface that can be implemented to handle UI customizations for various scenarios dealing with sign-in and sign-out flows: